input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/metadata.md

 **For User-Submitted Documents:**

+**Important**: While the `conditions` field is optional at the schema level, validation enforces conditional requirements based on the parameter hierarchy.
+This validation occurs at runtime, not during schema validation.

 The validation process for user-submitted documents involves transitive collection of required conditions:

 1. Extract the [`parameters`](metadata.md#parameters) reference from the user document
+2. Starting from the referenced parameters document, follow the parent chain upward to Brand:
-2. Follow the parameter chain: Contest → Category → Campaign → Brand
+   * If the document references **Contest Parameters**, follow: Contest → (its parent: Brand/Campaign/Category) → Campaign (if parent was Category) → Brand
+   * If the document references **Category Parameters**, follow: Category → Campaign → Brand
+   * If the document references **Campaign Parameters**, follow: Campaign → Brand
+   * If the document references **Brand Parameters**, only Brand is included
-3. Collect all `conditions` arrays from each parameter level in the hierarchy
+3. Collect all `conditions` arrays from each parameter level encountered in the upward chain
 4. Union all condition references (removing duplicates based on document ID and version)
 5. Sort the unified list according to [CBOR Deterministic Encoding][CBOR-LFD-ENCODING]
 6. Compare the user document's `conditions` array with this unified, sorted list
 7. Validation succeeds only if they match exactly

+**Important**: The chain traversal always moves UPWARD from the document's referenced parameters document to Brand.
+Contest Parameters are only included if the document directly references them.
+The chain order depends on where the document is anchored in the hierarchy.

+**If the unified list is non-empty** (conditions are required by the parameter hierarchy), the `conditions` field becomes required and must be present in the user document. **If the unified list is empty** (no conditions are required), the `conditions` field may be omitted.

 **Validation Rules:**